xiashen/ccr5delta32/README.md

 ## ...
 ```

-# Boostrapping the standard errors
+# Bootstrapping the standard errors
 The following code performs bootstrap resampling to estimate the standard errors.

 ``` r